ukmars/maze-building/060-Design.md

 ## Tiling options

 ### 360mm Tiles and 720mm Panels
 For any design based on the tiling of individual, identical sections there are going to be constraints.
 A practical lower limit on the size of a tile is 360mm x 360mm since any less than that does not actually enclose a single cell.
 Tiling with small unit takes more effort in assembly with 64 units needed for a full size maze.
 Panels of 720mm x 720mm size are more convenient.
 This size panel could be assembled from four 360mm tiles.
 They are manageable in small cars and only 16 are needed to make up a full maze.
 A disadvantege to this size is that it *exactly* covers the 16x16 cell contest maze.
-That means there is no border around the maze and special infil pieces are needed to support the outer walls adequately:
+That means there is no border around the maze and special infill pieces are needed to support the outer walls adequately:

 ![tiling-360mm-squares.png](./resources/classic-maze-360mm-tiles.png)